Introduction to Programming with C# - 10266 Course Outline

-In this course, lower-intermediate level programmers gain the knowledge and skills they need to develop C# applications for the Microsoft .NET Framework 4.0.
+In this course, entry-level programmers gain the knowledge and skills they need to develop C# applications for the Microsoft .NET Framework 4.0.
 The course highlights the structure of C# 4.0 programs, language syntax, and implementation details.
 This course is not mapped to any exam.

 At Course Completion